-Late last year, Brady announced the forthcoming eponymous clothing brand, Brady, which will focus on sustainable materials and advanced engineering.
+In 2021, Brady announced the launch of his eponymous clothing brand, Brady, which will focus on sustainable materials and advanced engineering.

 Denver Broncos quarterback Russell Wilson has also dived into sustainable fashion.
 Alongside his wife, singer Ciara, and former Lululemon CEO Christine Day, Wilson launched LR&C, a sustainable clothing line that focuses on lower-impact materials.